 What to do with a cross dominant child?

 The most important thing to remember is, like any learning disability, this does not make your child "unintelligent."
 In fact, in some cases cross dominance can be an advantage.
-In baseball, for example, having cross dominance or being ambidextrous often allows left-handed pitchers to also be right-handed hitters, which gives that player a huge advantage, based on a 2009 study.
+In baseball, for example, having cross dominance or being ambidextrous often allows left-handed pitchers to also be right-handed hitters, which gives that player a huge advantage, According to this article from the Hardball Times

-Cross dominance isn't synonymous with ambidextrous, however; being cross dominant doesn't necessarily mean both sides are equally strong.
-But it still means that someone with cross dominance has a uniquely built brain.
+Cross dominance isn't synonymous with ambidextrous.
+And being cross dominant doesn't necessarily mean both sides are equally strong.
+But it does mean that someone with cross dominance has a uniquely built brain.
 As a parent, it's helpful to find the strengths your child has with their unique brain, and help keep them as organized and focused as possible.